appsembler/msft-courses/README.md

 @ (comment above this line)
 ```

-Save the changed file, and then update the zip with the new directory using `zipfile -w zipfile.zip < zipdir.txt`.
+Save the changed file, and then update the zip with the new directory using `zipnote -w zipfile.zip < zipdir.txt`.
 That's it.

 ### Executing the Import Script
 Run the following command, the dates are optional, but recommended: